Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

+The correlated immigrant processes which meet our needs are chosen through a reverse analysis for the ${\varepsilon}$-approximating solutions.
+The aim is to find immigrant processes subject a ``tractable'' correlation structure for every coupled pair of approximating solutions (readers interested in more details about the motivation may see Section~3.2 of \cite{C} for a nonrigorous proof of our main result).
+Our main machinery is a novel coupling method called \textit{continuous decomposition}.
+By this method, essentially we can \emph{elicit} certain immigrant processes from any pair of ${\varepsilon}$-approximating solutions so that the integrals of $\C _c^\infty(\R)$-functions against them define continuous semimartingales starting at the respective landing times, all with respect to the \emph{same} filtration (see Theorem~\ref{propequiallocation}).
+Here, $\C_c^\infty(\R)$ denotes the space of infinitely differentiable functions on $\R$ with compact support.
+We remark that this semimartingale property of immigrant processes does not follow directly from the general theory of coupling (see Section~\ref{seccont} for a discussion).

+The immigrant processes from continuous decomposition satisfy natural distributional properties including the one that both families of immigrants, say $\{X^i\}$ and $\{Y^i\}$ for $X$ and $Y$, respectively, consist of independent processes.
+Moreover, they can be chosen such that for all $\phi,\varphi\in\C_c^\infty(\R)$, the ``coarse'' \mbox{(predictable)} covariations $\langle X^i(\phi),Y(\varphi)\rangle$ and $\langle X(\phi ),Y^j(\varphi)\rangle$, rather than the covariations $\langle X^i(\phi),Y^j(\varphi)\rangle$ between immigrants, admit explicit expressions (see Proposition~\ref{propcovar}).
+The expressions are simple enough for one to conjecture that the immigrant processes should satisfy the \textit{coexistence condition}:

+where $0/0$ is read as $0$.
+Note that the covariations in (\ref {keycovar}) are given by \emph{two-fold} integrals.
+See Section~\ref {seccovar-imm} for other possibilities of covariations for stochastic integrals with respect to space--time white noises, and also Remark~\ref {rmkmistake} on related issues.
+By classical arguments, it can be verified that immigrant processes subject to the coexistence condition (\ref{keycovar}) do exist.
+See Theorem~\ref{teoapprox-v2} for the precise result.
+We will restrict our attention to the corresponding ${\varepsilon}$-approximating solutions in the remaining of Section~\ref{secintro}.

-We now explain why the approximating solutions are uniformly separated.
-We switch to the conditional probability measure under which the total mass process of a generic cluster, say $X^i$ from the above continuous decomposition of the $\vep$-approximating solution $X$, hits $1$.
-Let us call this conditional probability measure $\Q^i_\vep$ from now on.
-The motivation of this approach is that by independence of the immigrants $X^i$, there must be an immigrant cluster associated with $X$ whose total mass hits $1$, so we should be able to carry the {\bf conditional separation} under a generic $\Q^i_\vep$, whenever it exists, to the separation of the approximating solutions under $\P_\vep$.
+Let us explain why the ${\varepsilon}$-approximating solutions remain separated if we pass ${\varepsilon}$ to zero.
+We switch to the conditional probability measure under which the total mass process of a generic immigrant, say $X^i$, hits $1$.
+Let us call such a conditional probability measure $\Q^i_{\varepsilon }$ from now on.
+The motivation to invoke these conditional probabilities is that with high $\P_{\varepsilon}$-probability, there is at least one immigrant from $X$ whose total mass will hit $1$ by the independence of the immigrants for $X$, so whenever $X$ and $Y$ are separated with sufficiently high probability under every~$\mathbb Q^i_{\varepsilon}$, we should be able to integrate these immigrant-wise phenomena of \textit {conditional separation} of $X$ and $Y$ into a kind of separation under $\P_{\varepsilon}$.